aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 > [!IMPORTANT]
 > To ensure the provider can close the pools, call `await PluginManager.releaseResources()` first.
 >
 > You must call `await provider.releaseResources()` to close the internal connection pools when you are finished using all connections.
-Unless `await ConnectionProviderManager.releaseResources()` is called, the wrapper driver will keep the pools open so that they can be shared between connections.

 ### Reader Selection